prodigeni/AlpineAuth/README.md

 * STATELESS_AUTH_TOKEN_KEY - key used for hashing stateless auth tokens
 * STATELESS_AUTH_TOKEN_SECRET - secret value used for verifying stateless auth tokens

+##Disclaimer
+I am not a professional cryptographer, I'm a programmer.
+All of the cryptographic functions (encryption/decryption of cookies and emails, hashing of user passwords) are done using third party classes that were created by others who have more expertise in that area.
+If you think there is a security vulnerability, please submit an issue or let me know what I can do to fix it!